This post provides the 25 best things to do in Copenhagen throughout the year, including ideas that are free, family-friendly, and fun after dark.

 The Vesterhavegaarden Vineyard produces a variety of different wines, and this tour will take you out to the winery to speak with the owner.

 In addition to learning all about the process of making wine, you’ll also get to sample apple iced wine, apple-cider Amarone-style red wine, and chardonnay!

 16. Go on a Pub Crawl

 If wine isn’t your style, you may still want to consider visiting some of the local pubs and trying out some of the great local brews in Copenhagen.

-Thankfully, there are some tour companies that offer pub crawls which cover some of the best bars in the city, providing free drinks at each location you’ll visit!
+Thankfully, there are some tour companies that offer pub crawls that cover some of the best bars in the city, providing free drinks at each location you’ll visit!

-This is a great way to become acquainted not only with the nightlife in Copenhagen, but also the best pubs to visit and some great drinks.
+This is a great way to become acquainted not only with the nightlife in Copenhagen but also with the best pubs to visit.

 17. Check out the Christiansborg Palace Tower

 While the main palace is only open to tour groups who pay for tickets, there are some areas of this landmark that the public can visit for free at any time.

 The tower at Christiansborg Palace is the largest in Copenhagen, and it offers one of the best views in the entire city.